Auto-DL/Auto-DL/CONTRIBUTING.md

 #### Javascript

 * We use Prettier for linting javascript.
-Before commiting and pushing the code run
+Before committing and pushing the code run
 ```
 npx prettier --write
 ```

 #### Python

 * We use Black code style.
-Before commiting and pushing the code run the black formatter
+Before committing and pushing the code run the black formatter
 ```
 python -m black [source_file_or_directory]
 ```

 ### Open a Pull Request

 If you think you have made appropriate changes to resolve a particular issue, you are all set to open a pull request.
 Please follow these steps while creating a pull request: